 For the third time since 2015, we developed the media design and sound concept for this year’s Mercedes-Benz appearance in Frankfurt, in cooperation with Atelier Markgraph.

-The visitor is first led through these hubs – all of them were dedicated to current topics like sustainability, smart city and mobility concepts.
-After leaving the last hub, the visitor finally ended up on the main stage – to be overwhelmed by the giant media installation: ‘The Big Picture’.
+The visitor is first led through these hubs – all of them are dedicated to current topics like sustainability, smart city and mobility concepts.
+After leaving the last hub, the visitor finally ends up on the main stage – to be overwhelmed by the giant media installation: ‘The Big Picture’.

-... then the viewer experienced the energy that pulsed through the Night City’s streets to finally arrive in the Cloud City – an abstract representation of the city's digital infrastructure.
+... then the viewer experiences the energy that pulsed through the ‘Night City’s streets to finally arrive in the ‘Cloud City’ – an abstract representation of urban digital infrastructure.

-After completing this journey, the lights in the Festhalle were blacked out.
-Time for the highlight show on the main stage: the world premiere of the VISION EQS show car – a milestone on the road to Mercedes’ future in the field of electric mobility.
-Our aim whilst producing this piece was to create highly aesthetic analogies between the vehicle’s interior design and its initial sources of inspiration:maritime and aquatic worlds.
+After completing this journey, the lights in the Festhalle are blacked out.
+Time for the highlight show on the main stage: the world premiere of the Vision EQS show car – a first milestone in Mercedes’ exploration of electric mobility.
+Our aim was to create highly aesthetic analogies between the vehicle’s interior design and its initial sources of inspiration – maritime and aquatic worlds.

 The soundtracks and sound FX were written and produced by us as well.

 For the ‘City Moments’ on the main stage, we chose a rather atmospheric approach.
-Starting with a peaceful and dreamy ambiance for the ‘Green City’, the music then evolved into a piece with a moody and noir vibe for the ‘Night City’.
-On arrival in the‘Cloud City’, a rumbling sub-bass combined with otherworldly pads and ‘glassy‘ sounds evoked a feeling of science-fiction.
+Starting with a peaceful and dreamy ambiance for the ‘Green City’, the music evolves into a noir-drenched soundtrack for the ‘Night City’ and rumbles through sub-bass into the‘Cloud City’ ornamented with otherworldly pads and abstract ‘glassy‘ sounds.

 'Micro Macro’ created a playful atmosphere through the use of chopped up vocal recordings combined with laidback percussion elements.

 Art Direction / Lead Artist: Jan WeberMotion design & CGI: Yves Yates, Helmut Breinedermusic composition & SFX: Olivier Fröhlich, Jan Siebert, Simon Walbrook

 world premiere Vision EQS:

-Art Direction: Julia ParchimowiczMotion Design & CGI: Fabio Medrano, Michael Tan, Amando Rosales
+Art Direction: Julia ParchimowiczMotion Design & CGI: Fabio Medrano, Michael Tan, Amando Rosalesmusic composition & sfx: Olivier Fröhlich